burnpiro/erdem.pl/content/posts/2020/2020-02-06-Understanding-ROI-Part2/understanding-roi-part-two.md

 - X = X_box + (width/3) \* 1 = 9.94
 - Y = Y_box + (height/3) \* 1 = 6.50

-To calculate the second point (bottom left) we have to change only Y:
+To calculate the second point (bottom left) we have to change only the Y:

 - X = X_box + (width/3) \* 1 = 9.94
 - Y = Y_box + (height/3) \* 2 = 7.01